How can you monitor vibrations from a remote location?

 Measuring vibrations used to be a time- and labor-intensive process.
 You often had to travel long distances to do this and drag along an impressive arsenal of often heavy equipment.

-Nowadays, monitoring vibrations in construction and infrastructure is fortunately a little easier.
-With the more compact modern measuring equipment you can also monitor vibrations from a remote location.
-Continue reading to further find out how this process works.
+Nowadays, monitoring vibrations in construction and infrastructure is, fortunately, a little easier.
+With the more compact modern measuring equipment, you can also monitor vibrations from a remote location.
+Continue reading to find out further how this process works.

 How it used to be